 King wrote the family claimed Cole was stopped along US Highway 287 South and Interstate-35E near a car dealership.
 The family stated Cole “voluntarily performed and passed” DWI tests but was taken into custody because the arresting trooper “didn’t like [her] attitude.”

 The article then paints a vivid picture, stating Cole was assaulted before and after her fiancé arrived on scene.

 The accusations remain unfounded at this time.

 Cole was then booked into the Wayne McCollum Detention Center in Waxahachie.
-She was charged with driving while intoxicated.

 An Ellis County Sheriff’s Office official confirmed Cole to be in custody as of 5 p.m.
 Sunday.
 She was released after posting bail Sunday night.

 According to a press release issued Monday by S. Lee Merritt Sr. and Daryl K. Washington, Cole is represented by Merritt in pursuit of a trial to address "certain civil rights violations."

 The release states Merritt is a licensed attorney at law in the states of Pennsylvania and New Jersey.